simgrid/simgrid/README.md

 to the [SimGrid mattermost](https://framateam.org/simgrid/channels/town-square) or on the #simgrid IRC channel of the oftc network.

+Last, note that although we maintain a [GitHub mirror](https://github.com/simgrid/simgrid/) and an [Inria GitLab mirror](https://gitlab.inria.fr/simgrid/simgrid), the main development of SimGrid is done on [Framagit](https://framagit.org/simgrid/simgrid/).

 Thanks for using our software.
 Please do great things with it and tell the world about it.
 Tell us, too, because we love to have positive feedback.
 Welcome to our community.